alovak/alovak.com/source/articles/2021-01-02-notes-from-the-quest-for-fastest-deployment-time.html.markdown

 - live update → do not rebuild/replace your docker container, just update the code and recompile inside container (using something like [entr](https://github.com/eradman/entr) to track file changes and run compiler when they change).
 Live compilation is not really good for production (because of security, build tooling inside your image, etc.)
 - do not use the previous point if you don't have enough CPU (and memory) to compile fast :D Instead, compile locally an live update with binary
 - when you send over the wire, reduce the size of the payload (your binary) → remove debugging data to make Go binaries smaller and/or
 - use [UPX](https://github.com/upx/upx) (the Ultimate Packer for eXecutables) to compress your binary.
 This works for remote cluster.
-With compressing binary you lose on packing time which is important for your local clustiner, but win on uploading time which is crucial for remove clustiner.
+With compressing binary you lose on packing time which is important for your local cluster, but win on uploading time which is crucial for remote cluster.

 [*]: follow your definition of DONE :)